IDesign’s customers range from some of the largest Fortune 100 companies to the smallest startup.

 San Francisco, California

-At Kinitos we required validation of our .NET architecture and audit of our security mechanisms.
-IDesign provided us with world-class expertise in .NET and .NET based security issues, and were not only great consultants, but also great mentors as well.
+At Kinitos we required validation of our architecture and audit of our security mechanisms.
+IDesign provided us with world-class expertise in both architecture and security.
+IDesign were not only great consultants, but also great mentors as well.
 IDesign helped us design world-class security architecture in a matter of days and left us with the expertise to continue on our own afterwards.

 Palo Alto, California